Australia’s Cladding Landscape: 2019 Review and 2020 Forecast

-Although information of the cladding register has not yet been made public, it has been highlighted that clause 186U “Register of buildings that have external combustible cladding”, of the Environmental Planning and Assessment Amendment (Identification of Buildings With Combustible Cladding) Regulation 2018, makes provisions for the Planning Secretary to do so.
+Although information on the cladding register has not yet been made public, it has been highlighted that clause 186U ‘Register of buildings that have external combustible cladding’, of the Environmental Planning and Assessment Amendment (Identification of Buildings With Combustible Cladding) Regulation 2018, makes provisions for the Planning Secretary to do so.

-It is not yet clear as to whether this will alleviate concerns regarding Professional Indemnity Insurance, as hesitation across several insurance providers have been seen to be affecting progress on rectification works.
+It is not yet clear whether this will alleviate concerns regarding Professional Indemnity Insurance, as hesitation across several insurance providers has been seen to affect progress on rectification works.

-At present, the New South Wales Government, in line with other states, has implemented a temporary injunction allowing practitioners, whose policies contain cladding related exclusions or special conditions, to continue to practice while a long-term resolution is sought.
-The current measures only allow for continuation of practice under these Insurance Policies until June 30, 2021.
+At present, the New South Wales Government, in line with other states, has implemented a temporary injunction allowing practitioners whose policies contain cladding related exclusions or special conditions to continue to practice while a long-term resolution is sought.
+However, the current measures only allow for continued practice under these Insurance Policies until 30 June 2021.

-This has raised concerns within the building sector, as questions have been raised with regards to the establishment of liability in future should another cladding related incident occur, amidst other concerns over rising premiums and difficulties in obtaining a suitable policy.
+This has raised concerns within the building sector, as questions have been raised regarding the establishment of liability in future should another cladding related incident occur, amidst other concerns over rising premiums and difficulties in obtaining a suitable policy.

-Our understanding will become more clear with the completion of a Parliamentary Report into building regulations in New South Wales, which is expected by February 14th, 2020.
+Our understanding will become clearer with completing a Parliamentary Report into building regulations in New South Wales, which is expected by 14 February 2020.

-According to a report by the ABC, NSW Parliament is also “currently debating a bill to create a new registration system for the industry, and to make it easier for owners to pursue damages” amid discussions to establish a separate building commission and dedicated building minister to “improve standards” in the state.
+According to a report by the ABC, NSW Parliament is also ‘currently debating a bill to create a new registration system for the industry and to make it easier for owners to pursue damages’.
+This is amid discussions to establish a separate building commission and dedicated building minister to ‘improve standards’ in the State.

 2019 in review

-Queensland’s state-wide Audit Taskforce is well underway in their efforts to inspect and assess buildings and enact remediation works following the registration of over 18,000 buildings by the registration deadline of October 31st, per the building registration scheme which commenced on October 1st of 2018.
+Queensland’s state-wide Audit Taskforce is well underway in its efforts to inspect and assess buildings and enact remediation works following the registration of over 18,000 buildings by the registration deadline of 31 October, per the building registration scheme, which commenced on 1 October 2018.

 The document was completed following consultation with: